 After a disaster, protecting marginalized individuals and ensuring access to their basic rights are immediate priorities.

 According to UNOCHA, “Gender inequality exacerbates the impact of disasters, and the impacts of disasters exacerbate gender inequality and vulnerability.
-Of particular concern are vulnerable women, children, older persons and persons with disabilities who are disproportionally affected.
-Learning from other similar contexts, the risks of sexual exploitation and abuse will likely increase with the limitation of mobility in the earthquake response, disruption of social safety nets and the lack of information around confidential reporting mechanisms makes it difficult for survivors (including children) to access whatever response services remain operational.”
+Of particular concern are vulnerable women, children, older persons and persons with disabilities who are disproportionally affected.”

 A report published by HelpAge International and Action for Humanity in February 2024 revealed that exclusion from the workforce leaves older people marginalized and older people with disabilities struggle to earn respect or recognition.
 Older people emphasized the need to prioritize initiatives that promote their self-reliance.

-There was a significant increase in racism against refugees in Turkey, affecting their ability to access and receive assistance and also negatively impacting tasks such as obtaining bank accounts, credit, dealing with suppliers or for children facing racism and verbal and physical violence in schools.
-Targeted assistance and support for this group of people are needed.
+There was a significant increase in racism against refugees in Turkey, affecting their ability to access and receive assistance and also negatively impacting tasks such as obtaining bank accounts and credit, dealing with suppliers, and children facing racism and verbal and physical violence in schools.

 Shelter

-The Turkey Earthquakes Recovery and Reconstruction Assessment outlines a set of key principles “to ensure that the recovery from the earthquake is resilient, inclusive, green and sustainable.”
+The Turkey Earthquakes Recovery and Reconstruction Assessment outlined a set of key principles “to ensure that the recovery from the earthquake is resilient, inclusive, green and sustainable.”

 CDP has a Turkey & Syria Earthquake Recovery Fund that supports earthquake-affected families and communities as they work to rebuild and recover.